Hégenheim: History

 The 17th century was marked by the establishment of a strong Jewish community at the gates of Basel, where they were not tolerated.
 In 1673, Hannibal of Baerenfels sold the Jews a plot of land to be used as a synagogue, but it was instead used as a cemetery.

 Due to restrictive laws in the region (notably in many Swiss cantons), Jews had trouble finding a place to bury their dead, so the cemetery of Hegenheim gained considerable importance.
 It contains about 8,000 graves.
 A synagogue was built in 1723, but invading troops burned it down in June 1815.
 It was rebuilt in 1821 and a Jewish care home for the elderly opened in 1874.
 In 1838, there were 845 Jews living in Hegenheim.

 Rising anti-Jewish sentiment came to a head in 1848, the year of revolutions.
 On April 23, 1848, a quarrel broke out because Hagenthal peasants had sung anti-Jewish songs.
 In a scuffle, a finger of a non-Jew was cut off.
 As a result, the Jewish National Guard was disarmed by an angry mob, the Jews were attacked and several Jewish houses were stormed and completely devastated.
 One child was killed.
 Only the deployment of troops was able to end the riots on April 25.

 Prior to the First World War, Hegenheim was an important watch production center.
 The Lévy watch factory employed about 100 workers, half of whom came from Switzerland.
 It was replaced by the Société anonyme Manufacture d'horlogerie du Haut-Rhin, which operated until 1963.

 Climate

-Since 2016, meteorological records have been carried out daily in the town.

-As in most localities in the north-east of France, the climate in Hégenheim is temperate continental with most precipitation falling during the summer.
-Very hot temperatures during the summer or conversely bitterly cold temperatures during the winter are not unheard of.

-A harsh winter with more than 32 days of snow per year is followed by a hot and stormy summer.
+Hégenheim is several hundred miles from any sea or ocean.
+The maritime influence is limited and the climate is mild-temperate, subcontinental, subhumid.
+This results in large temperature differences and a relatively dry climate all year round with warm but highly variable, sunny summers (warm to stifling days, cool to mild nights) and cool winters (mild days but frosty nights) with little rain and snow.